tin6150/covid19_care_capacity_map/README.rst

-what mapbox would need, single date entry (ie, use diff file for data of another date, may create too many files).
+Prototype 1 for what mapbox would need.
+This one is a single date entry (ie, would use diff file for data of another date, may create too many files).   mapbox import ok, data format parsed as expected
-Saving these as example files
- - singlePropertyEg.json5 - a geojson file, but have comments.  use json5 to convert as needed.
- - nestedPropertyEg.geojson - properties has a list, one item per date, would mapbox take it?  can it be queried in web app? and colored correctly?
-TBD
+``json5 singlePropertyEg.json5 > singlePropertyEg.geojson``

 .. code:: json5